movingpictures83/HMM/README.md

 # HMM
+# Language: R
+# Input: CSV (data)
+# Output: CSV (clusters)
+# Tested with: PluMA 1.1, R 4.0.0
+# Dependency: HDclust_1.0.3

-Hidden Markov Model clustering (Lin and Li, 2017)
+Hidden Markov Model clustering (Lin and Li, 2017).

+Input dataset has been provided in CSV format, using the faithful dataset (presented with HDclust documentation).

+Output cluster file contains the name of the node and the cluster number.